gglyptodon/pangalactic-creditconverter/README.md

 [![Rust](https://github.com/gglyptodon/pangalactic-creditconverter/actions/workflows/rust.yml/badge.svg)](https://github.com/gglyptodon/pangalactic-creditconverter/actions/workflows/rust.yml)

+A helpful calculator for hitchiking merchants all across the galaxy and beyond.

-Converts alien numerals.
+- Converts alien numerals and units to Credits.
-Input is read from stdin or text file.
+- Input is read from stdin or text file.
-Output is printed to stdout.
+- Output is printed to stdout.

+---
 You can find the crate's documentation generated from docstrings here: https://gglyptodon.github.io/pangalactic-creditconverter/doc/pangalacticcc/
+---

 ### How to compile ###
 - follow instructions from https://www.rust-lang.org/tools/install for your operating system